 HOW TO OBSERVE

 Create your own batch with this recipe for pralines.
-Of course, you can stop by your favorite confectionery and enjoy a few with friends and family.
+Then, of course, you can stop by your favorite confectionery and enjoy a few with friends and family.

 Use #NationalPralinesDay on social media.